Interested in investing in Northern Virginia?

 If you’re looking at investing in Northern Virginia, here are some things you should know:

-According to the Northern Virginia Regional Commission, Northern Virginia has over 2.5 million tenants.
+According to the Northern Virginia Regional Commission, Northern Virginia has over 2.5 million residents.
 It spans counties such as:

 Some of its most populous cities are DC suburbs, such as Alexandria.
 Other notable Northern Virginia cities include Fairfax, Falls Church, Fredericksburg, Manassas, and Winchester.